-The PEP Toolkit Needs Analysis should be completed annually.
-Areas of need/diffculty will change.
-For example we find that relationships are the starting point when the child is new to school but as the pupil becomes stable in terms of attachment and sense of self, the learning needs can become more of a focus.
+Areas of need/diffculty will change as the child gets older.
+For example we find that relationships are the starting point when the child is new to a setting or school but as they become more stable in terms of attachment and sense of self, the learning needs can become more of a focus.